Shlomo Sand: “I am not a Jew. I am an Israeli.”

 So you think no compromise is possible from inside, it has to be forced from the outside?
 So, do you think, for example, that the Jewish and Arab communities in America could help in pushing Israel in the right direction?

 No… Young people in universities, professors like me are very critical of Israeli policy.
 But organised Judaism is very, very pro-Zionist.
-This began in '67.
+This development began in ’67.
 And they are on the right wing of the Israeli political system.

 There is a movement now, J Street and the likes, but it is not serious and they are contradictory.